sijnstra/agon-docs/docs/vdp/Buffered-Commands-API.md

 This command is used to store a data block (a sequence of bytes) in a buffer on the VDP.
 The exact nature of this data may vary.
 It could be a sequence of VDU commands which can be executed later, a bitmap, a sound sample, or just a sequence of bytes.
 When used for a sequence of VDU commands, this effectively allows for functions or stored procedures to be created.

 This is the most common command to use to send data to the VDP.
-Typically you will call command 2 first to ensure that the buffer is empty, and then make a series of calls to this command to send data to the buffer.
+Typically you will call [command 2](#command-2) first to ensure that the buffer is empty, and then make a series of calls to this command to send data to the buffer.
+You can also use this command to save a sequence of commands to a buffer for later execution using [command 1](#command-1).

+NB you do not need to "create a buffer" before writing blocks to it; buffers are created automatically when the first block is written to them.

 The `bufferId` is a 16-bit integer that identifies the buffer to write to.
 Writing to the same buffer ID multiple times will add new blocks to that buffer.
 This allows a buffer to be built up over time, essentially allowing for a command to be sent across to the VDP in multiple separate packets.

-Whilst the length of an individual block added using this command is restricted to 65535 bytes (as the largest value that can be sent in a 16-bit number) the total size of a buffer is _not_ restricted to this size, as multiple blocks can be added to a buffer.
+Whilst the length of an individual block added using this command is restricted to 65535 bytes (as the largest value that can be sent in a 16-bit number) the total size of a buffer, or a block within a buffer, is _not_ restricted to this size, as multiple blocks can be added to a buffer, and blocks can be [consolidated](#command-14).
 Given how long it takes to send data to the VDP it is advisable to send data across in smaller chunks, such as 1kb of data or less at a time.

 As writing to a single buffer ID is cumulative with this command, care should be taken to ensure that the buffer is cleared out before writing to it.